Nightclub: 1970s: Disco

 Well known 1970s discothèques included celebrity hangouts such as Manhattan's Studio 54, which was operated by Steve Rubell and Ian Schrager.
 Studio 54 was notorious for the hedonism that went on within; the balconies were known for sexual encounters, and drug use was rampant.
 Its dance floor was decorated with an image of the "Man in the Moon" that included an animated cocaine spoon.
 Other 1970s discothèques in New York City were Manhattan's Starship Discovery One at 350 West 42nd Street, Roseland Ballroom, Xenon, The Loft, the Paradise Garage, a recently renovated Copacabana, and Aux Puces, one of the first gay disco bars.
-The album cover of Saturday Night Band's Come On and Dance, Dance features two dancers in the Starship Discovery One.
+The album cover of Saturday Night Band's Come On and Dance, Dance featured two dancers in the Starship Discovery One.
 In San Francisco, there was the Trocadero Transfer, the I-Beam, and the End Up.

 In Spain during the 1970s, the first clubs and discos opened in Ibiza, an island which had been a popular destination for hippie travelers since the 1960s and now was experiencing a tourist boom.
 The first ever "Superclub" in Ibiza was the now-abandoned "Festival Club" at Sant Josep de sa Talaia, which was built between 1969 and 1972 and serviced tourists who were bused in until it closed in 1974.
 Responding to this influx of visitors, locals opened the first large clubs Pacha, Amnesia, and the Ku-club (renamed Privilege in 1995).

 By the early 1980s, the term "disco" had largely fallen out of favour in the United States.